 A bumper sticker often found on the cars of marathon runners reads, "26.2 miles: What could possibly go wrong?"
 This obviously takes on a whole new and darker meaning in light of the 2013 Boston Marathon bombing.

 In the behind the scenes footage of the porn film called *ahem* I CAN'T BELIEVE YOU SUCKED A NEGRO 9, the cameraman has a light hearted conversation with porn star Sonya Sage and asks what her long term plans were in 5 years.
 She jokingly said she'll fire the interviewer/cameraman.
 His response was "I'm sure that'll happen before 5 years".
 He then pans the camera to male porn star "Sledgehammer" and says Sledge will probably survive.
 Unfortunately Sledge died under mysterious circumstances by police hands when they were trying to arrest him.
 More can be read here.

-On the morning of February 20, 2003, a man named Rick Sanetti was eating breakfast at a Denny's in Rhode Island, then struck up a conversation with the members of Great White, who were at a nearby table.
+On the morning of February 20, 2003, a man named Rick Sanetti was eating breakfast at a Denny's in Rhode Island, then struck up a conversation with the members of Great White, who were sitting at a nearby table.
 Lead singer Jack Russell invited him to see them that night at The Station, a nightclub in West Warwick, promising "it's gonna be a killer show."
-It was: 100 people died after the club caught on fire from pyrotechnics lit by the band's road manager.
+It was a show to literally die for: 100 people died after the club caught on fire from pyrotechnics lit by the band's road manager.
 Sanetti wound up helping to rescue several other survivors.

 ThisYTMND was uploaded seven years before the Edward Snowden scandal revealed that the NSA has been doing these kinds of things all along.